 In addition the Committee is empowered to appoint members to such other positions or roles as may be deemed necessary or desirable for the better management of the association.

-In order to make it easier for emergency services to understand where our senior Executive would fit within their own rank structure our President and Vice President work with the title of National Commissioner and Deputy National Commissioner respectively.
+In order to make it easier for emergency services to understand where our senior Executive would fit within their own rank structure our President and Vice President work with the title of National Chief Officer and National Deputy Chief Officer respectively.